cggh/biipy/README.md

       --env "docker_image=$image" \
       $image

-`-v` Maps a volume to the instance.
+`-v` maps a volume to the instance.
 Here we have two flags, one for home directory and one for data.

-`-p` Maps a port on your system to the default of 8888 for the biipy instance
+`-p` maps a port on your system to the default of 8888 for the biipy instance.